 - If your visa expires and you are outside the U.S., you must get a new one before you return to the U.S. The visa is only used to enter the U.S. It does not have anything to do with permission to remain in the U.S.

-- Passport holders from Canada and Bermuda are exempt from the visa requirement and would need to show only the Form I-20 and proof of I-901 fee payment at the U.S. port of entry to enter in F-1 status.
+- Passport holders from Canada or Bermuda are exempt from the visa requirement and need to show only the Form I-20 and proof of I-901 fee payment at the U.S. port of entry to enter in F-1 status.

 - You may not remain in the U.S. past the academic program end date on the Form I-20.